transientskp/tkp/documentation/source/tools/pyse.rst

     --regions             Generate DS9 region file(s)
     --residuals           Generate residual maps
     --islands             Generate island maps
+    --deblend             Deblend composite sources
+    --deblend-thresholds=DEBLEND_THRESHOLDS
+                          Number of deblending subthresholds
     --bmaj=BMAJ           Major axis of beam
     --bmin=BMIN           Minor axis of beam
     --bpa=BPA             Beam position angle
     --grid=GRID           Background grid segment size
+    --margin=MARGIN       Margin applied to each edge of image (in pixels) --radius=RADIUS       Radius of usable portion of image (in pixels) --skymodel            Generate sky model
+    --csv                 Generate csv text file for use in programs such as

 The ``--detection`` argument specifies the multiple of the RMS noise which is